“I don’t think any of us had the audacity to predict it would grow as big or as fast as it has.” – Andy Jassy, Amazon Web Services(AWS) CEO

 AWS eliminates up-front capital infrastructure costs that, in turn, help scale up a business.
 It is a smooth sailing product-market fit that hundreds of thousands of businesses rely on.
-In fact, AWS has outcompeted Google Cloud too — Amazon dominates the public cloud market with its share accounting for 39%.
+In fact, AWS has outcompeted Google Cloud platform too — Amazon dominates the cloud application development market with its public cloud market share accounting for 39%.

 Why Use Amazon Web Services?

 Amazon continues to lead the worldwide IaaS market with an estimated $15.5 billion of revenue in 2018 and a market share of 47.8% – Gartner

 Here’s what makes Amazon AWS a world leader in the cloud market and why you should add AWS in your cloud strategy.